MicrosoftDocs/minecraft-creator/creator/Documents/BaseGameVersioning.md

 ## Updating a World Template's Base Game Version to 1.18

 With the upcoming 1.18 release for Caves and Cliffs Part 2, we are making significant changes to world generation.
 There is a potential for content to break when working with existing templates.

-> [!IMPORTANT]
-> To learn more about world templates and how creators can use them to create worlds based upon an existing set of rules, visit [Packaging a World Template](PackagingAWorldTemplate.md).

 To ensure that content continues to operate as intended, Minecraft Marketplace Creators will be unable to update the base game version of their content to v1.18+ after the release of client v1.18.
 This is a temporary measure to ensure that content continues to operate as designed after this large update.